Amos47/2400/Chapter_1.md

 [Interested?](https://en.wikipedia.org/wiki/History_of_communication)

 **Flesh this out:**
-Here is an interesting depiction of the [Internet Exchange Points](http://www.internetexchangemap.com/) in the world .
+Here is an interesting depiction of the [Internet Exchange Points](http://www.internetexchangemap.com/) in the world.
 Find the one closest to you.
 What is an internet exchange you ask?
 [Interested?](https://en.wikipedia.org/wiki/Internet_exchange_point)

 And here is an interactive map of the [submarine cables](http://www.submarinecablemap.com/) in the world.
 Why is this important?
 [Interested?](http://www.cbc.ca/news/technology/submarine-cables-explainer-1.3289954)